peter-conalgo/freesurface/README.md

 excellent from a design perspective (very important).
 We would like to welcome scientists and economists to participate in open source with us!

+### We need Lawyers!

+It seems that the best course of action for free surface is to register as a non-profit in Canada.
+We need legal help to accomplish this so that we can figure out if their is a way to provide taxable benfits to compaines who embrace this methodology.

+### We need investment

+If you are company that thinks you would like to pinoneer in an area like this, let us know!

 ### What sort of industries could this work in?

 As of right now, it's just a big fat guess, so we are saying ALL.
 I hear of a lot of